 2.3 Year of production

-The film has been finished on, or after the 1st of January 2020.
+The film has been finished on or after the 1st of January 2023.

 Films that have been submitted to previous editions will not be accepted.

 If the film has dialogue or text that is not in English, English subtitles have to be provided.
 For selection purposes screener copies of films in German without subtitles are accepted.

-3.1 The cash prize for the short film competition in total will be EUR 1000
+3.1 The cash prize for the international short film competition in total will be EUR 1000.

 3.2 Payout of the prize money will be done via regular Bank transfer for Austrian and EU citizens (IBAN has to be provided) or PayPal for international winners (PayPal account has to be provided).

-4.1 The entrant agrees that his or her film will not be screened publicly in Vienna from July 1 until the final notification of the selection status.
+4.1 The entrant agrees that their film will not be screened publicly in Vienna from July 1 2024 until the final notification of the selection status.

-4.2 If the film is being accepted for SLASH Filmfestival 2021, the entrant agrees that his or her film will not be screened publicly in Vienna outside of the festival until after the end of the festival.
+4.2 If the film is being accepted for SLASH Filmfestival, the entrant agrees that their film will not be screened publicly in Vienna outside of the festival until after the end of the festival.
 Exempt from this rule are private screenings and television broadcasts.

 5 DEADLINES & NOTIFICATION

 5.1 The early bird call runs from October 31 until January 31.

-5.2 The general call runs from April 05 2021 until May 23 2021 with an extended deadline until June 13 2021.
-No films will be accepted after the extended deadline.
+5.2 The general call runs from February 01 until April 30 with an extended deadline until July 31.

 5.3 The submitter will be notified of the selection status (accepted / rejected) in August through the submission platform or via email.

-5.4 If selected the screening copy of the film must arrive at the festival office no later than the 3rd of September 2020.
+5.4 If selected the screening copy of the film must be delivered to SLASH no later than the 4th of September 2024.

 6 ENTRY FEE